top of page

 Qualifying Standards

-• “No Faster Than” = must have gone slower than this time (Level 3).
+• “No Faster Than” = must be slower than this time (Level 3).

 Swimmers without a Ranking time appear as NT.
 These are often accepted, but if a meet is oversubscribed, NT entries — then the slowest eligible — are removed first.

-• Minimum Age: Most Licensed Meets require swimmers to be 9 yrs (age on first day) or 10 yrs (as at 31 Dec).
+• Minimum Age: Most Licensed Meets require swimmers to be 9 yrs (age on day) or 10 yrs (age at 31 Dec).

 What About School Competitions?

-Many schools — especially independent and grammar schools — run their own galas or leagues.
-These are great for extra racing experience, but in the main they are not Licensed Meets and therefore do not count toward Swim England Rankings or qualification times.
+School galas provide great experience — but in the main they are not licensed, meaning times do not count for Rankings or QTs.
 (Some ESSA events may be licensed — check each case.)

 💬 Coach’s View “Licensed Meets give structure and purpose to the year.
 They teach swimmers how to race properly — with real officials, verified timing, and competition pressure — while giving coaches accurate data to track progress.”